Closing the gap in K‑Ca‑Ar geochronology with TIMS/ZEPTONA

 Image: Dan Meyers

-This project establishes a nationally unique research capability for high‑precision potassium–calcium (K‑Ca) geochronology by upgrading the University of Adelaide’s TIMS/ATONA system with an ultra‑low‑noise ZEPTONA detector.
+This project establishes a nationally unique research capability for high‑precision potassium–calcium (K‑Ca) geochronology by upgrading the Adelaide University’s TIMS/ATONA system with an ultra‑low‑noise ZEPTONA detector.

 Overview

-Led by A/Prof Juraj Farkas (University of Adelaide), the project upgrades existing TIMS instrumentation with the ZEPTONA detector to dramatically improve sensitivity and dynamic range for K‑Ca isotope measurements.
+Led by A/Prof Juraj Farkas (Adelaide University), the project upgrades existing TIMS instrumentation with the new and ultra-low noise ZEPTONA detector to dramatically improve sensitivity and dynamic range for K‑Ca isotope measurements.
 The team will prepare and calibrate enriched isotope spikes, develop chromatographic separation methods, generate high‑precision reference datasets for key mineral standards, and validate in‑situ K‑Ca dating techniques across partner laboratories (Curtin, UWA, CSIRO, Geological Surveys, MinEx CRC).
-The project also includes the development of new IsoplotR tools for integrated K‑Ca‑Ar data analysis.
+The project will also develop new IsoplotR tools for integrated K‑Ca‑Ar data analysis in collaboration with researchers at the University College London, UK.

 The Challenge

-Potassium is one of the most common elements in Earth’s crust, and it slowly changes into two different elements over time.
-One of these pathways — the one that produces calcium — is actually the main way potassium decays.
-But despite its importance, scientists rarely use this pathway to date rocks due to analytical limitations and the lack of well‑characterised mineral standards.
+Potassium is one of the most common elements in Earth’s crust, and its radioactive isotope 40K slowly decays into two different elements (calcium and argon) over time.
+One of these pathways — the one that produces radiogenic calcium - 40Ca - is actually the main branch or pathway through which potassium decays.
+Despite its importance, scientists rarely use this pathway or K-Ca geochronology to date rocks due to analytical limitations and a lack of well‑characterised mineral standards.

-Because of these limitations, a powerful dating tool has remained out of reach.
-This means Australia is missing opportunities to better understand the timing of geological events, validate existing dating methods, and support critical mineral exploration.
-The project aims to close this gap by creating the tools, datasets, and infrastructure needed to make K‑Ca dating practical, accurate, and widely usable.
+Because of these limitations, this potentially powerful dating tool has remained out of reach, with its research potential not fully realised or applied in geosciences.
+This means Australia is missing opportunities to better understand the timing of geological events, validate existing dating methods, and/or support critical mineral exploration.
+The project aims to close this gap by creating the new analytical tools, datasets, and infrastructure needed to make K‑Ca dating practical, accurate, and widely usable at various scales.

 Expected Outcomes